This guide introduces you to Imply by taking you through the steps to install Imply, load sample data, and create data visualizations.

 Continue by clicking Next: Create data cube.

-Imply's data cubes are highly configurable and gives you the flexibility to represent your dataset as well as derived and custom columns in many different ways.
+Pivot's data cubes are highly configurable and give you the flexibility to represent your dataset, as well as derived and custom columns, in many different ways.
 The documentation on dimensions and measures is a good starting point for learning how to configure a data cube.

 Here, you can explore a dataset by filtering and splitting it across any dimension.
 For each filtered split of your data, you will see the aggregate value of your selected measures.
-For example, on the wikipedia dataset, you can see the most frequently edited pages by splitting on Page (drag Page to the Show bar) and sorting by Number of Events (this is the default sort; you can also click on any column to sort by it).
+For example, on the wikipedia dataset, you can see the most frequently edited pages by splitting on Page.
+Drag Page to the Show bar, and keep the default sort, by Number of Events.
 You should see a screen like the following:

 The data cube view suggests different visualizations based on how you split your data.
-If you split on a string column, your data will initially be presented as a table.
-If you split on time, the data cube view will recommend a timeseries plot, and if you split on a numeric column you will get a bar chart.
-Try replacing the Page dimension with Time in the Show bar, which will switch your visualization to a timeseries chart like the following:
+If you split on a string column, your data is initially presented as a table.
+If you split on time, the data cube view recommends a time series plot, and if you split on a numeric column you will get a bar chart.
+Try replacing the Page dimension with Time in the Show bar.
+Your visualization switches to a time series chart, like the following:

 You can also change the visualization manually by choosing your preferred visualization from the dropdown.
-If the shown dimensions are not appropriate for a particular visualization, the data cube view will recommend alternative dimensions you can show.
+If the shown dimensions are not appropriate for a particular visualization, the data cube view will recommend alternative dimensions.

-If you would like more information on visualizing data, please refer to the Data cubes section.
+For more information on visualizing data, refer to the Data cubes section.

 SELECT page, COUNT(*) AS Edits FROM wikipedia WHERE "__time" BETWEEN TIMESTAMP '2016-06-27 00:00:00' AND TIMESTAMP '2016-06-28 00:00:00' GROUP BY page ORDER BY Edits DESC LIMIT 5